sammy7471/Etch-A-Sketch/README.md

 Set a hover effect which would leave a pixelated trail through the grid.

+The pixelated trail should be based on random colors.

-Have a popup which asks a user for the number of squares per side for the new grid.
+Have a button with a prompt that asks a user for the number of squares per side for the new grid when clicked.

-It should also have a limit.
+The User Input should have a limit to a maximum of 100.

+A grid should be formed according to the User's Input.